 While the peer group represents a broad group of potential competitors for executive talent across various industries, peer group data serves as only one reference point for the Management Compensation Committee in evaluating our executive compensation program.
-The Management Compensation program compare to other companies.
+The Management Compensation Committee uses this data to understand how various elements of our executive compensation program compare to other companies.
 In addition, the Management Compensation Committee uses multiple categorizations of the aggregate peer group data for each particular NEO role to better understand the competitive landscape for that position.
 For example, depending on the role of our NEO, the Management Compensation Committee may consider the entire peer group and/or certain subsets of the peer group.
 For the President and CEO and other NEO roles, with the exception of the EVP and CIO/CTO role, the primary peer group used for compensation comparisons excludes companies in the Application Software, Internet & Direct Marketing Retail and Systems Software sectors, as discussed above.
 We view these companies as talent competitors for executive roles in our Global Technology Organization, so they are included as primary peers for those roles.
 While the peer group comparison is applied to ensure our executive compensation is competitive, we do not target executive compensation to a specific percentile of the compensation set by our peer group.